Germany 'wouldn't veto' Polish tanks for Ukraine

 Poland was ready to send 14 or so Leopards, but Ukraine needed "a number of tanks that's significant on the battlefield, which a whole company (14) isn't", Rau also said on Monday.

-The number of countries in the Leopard coalition "remains to be determined", he added.
+The number of countries in the Leopard-sending coalition "remains to be determined", he added.

 But Finland was willing to help, its foreign minister Pekka Haavisto indicated.
 "It can be training [of Ukrainian soldiers].
 It can be spare parts.
 It can be a couple of tanks," he said.

-"Ukraine has to win militarily in the field" before Russia enters meaningful negotiations, Swedish foreign minister Tobias Billström said.
+"Ukraine has to win militarily in the field" before Russia enters meaningful peace talks, Swedish foreign minister Tobias Billström said.

 The Baltic countries and Luxembourg also spoke out in favour of the move.

-Hungarian foreign minister Péter Szijjártó hit his usual Russia-friendly note.
 "All decisions that could prolong the war or lead to a potential escalation are against our interests," he said at Monday's meeting.

-Nonetheless, EU ministers pledged €500m more in arms for Ukraine and discussed the 10th round of Russia sanctions, which are to enter into force by 24 February — the first anniversary of Russia's massive invasion.
+Nonetheless, EU ministers pledged €500m more in other arms for Ukraine and discussed the 10th round of Russia sanctions, which are to enter into force by 24 February — the first anniversary of Russia's massive invasion.

-Ideas included a ban on Russian diamonds, transfers of cash US dollars, and a ban on servicing Russian-flagged vessels in European ports, Rau added.
+Ideas included a ban on Russian diamonds, transfers of cash US dollars to Russia, and a ban on servicing Russian-flagged vessels in European ports, Rau added.

-The existing EU price-cap on Russian oil was already biting, Borrell told media, producing a graph of oil price movements.
+An existing EU price-cap on Russian oil was already biting, Borrell told media, producing a graph of oil price movements.

 "Russian oil is being sold at a discount of 50 percent and being bought mainly by India and China ...
 It's [Russia's] losing $40/barrel.
 It's a big hit," he said.

-Russia's grinding invasion of Ukraine has prompted Finland and Sweden to seek full Nato protection from their aggressive neighbour.
+EU solidarity aside, Russia's grinding invasion of Ukraine has also prompted Finland and Sweden to seek full Nato protection from their aggressive neighbour.

 A Swedish far-right politician burned a copy of the Koran outside the Turkish embassy in Stockholm on Saturday, prompting outrage in Ankara, which has yet to ratify the Nato expansion, along with Hungary.

-And the Koran-burning didn't break any Swedish laws, for instance on hate crimes, Sweden's Billström told press in Brussels on Monday.
+And the Koran-burning was a form of free speech that didn't break any Swedish laws, for instance on hate crimes, Sweden's Billström told press in Brussels on Monday.

 "At the same time, we don't side with the people who committed this.
 The Swedish government doesn't support the burning of holy scriptures," he added.